Issue certificate

 Select how to validate the ownership of the domain you've applied for.
 Once you select a validation method at this stage, you cannot change it later.

-• DNS validation: a validation method checking if you have DNS editing permissions
+• DNS validation: A method of validation if you have DNS editing permissions.
+For more information, see DNS validation.

 Note